 If, however, it becomes evident that the student was academically dishonest, the following actions will be taken:

 - The student must redo the assignment.
-The parents and the teacher may decide if the new submission will earn full credit, partial credit, or no credit.
+The parents and the instructor may decide if the new submission will earn full credit, partial credit, or no credit.
 The parents will actively participate in this decision.

 In the essentials unity, in the nonessentials liberty, in all things charity.

-- SRS will provide qualified teachers to teach students to excellent academic standards, also seeking to cultivate noble affection and virtues in the souls and minds of students.
+- Scholé Academy will provide qualified instructors to teach students according to excellent academic standards while also cultivating noble affection and virtues in the souls and minds of students.

-Parents and guardians will encourage students to be diligent in the following areas.
+- Parents and guardians will encourage students to be diligent in the following areas:

 - coming to class on time